RediZypce/Lung-Illness-Diagnosis-Model/README.md

 # Dataset
 The dataset used in this project is the [Covid-19 Image Dataset](https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset) which has been sourced from Kaggle.
 The dataset contains grayscale X-ray images, already split into training and testing sets.
 It is a multi-class classification problem, as it involves three different classes: Covid, Normal, and Pneumonia.
-You can either download the dataset from the link provided on Kaggle or access it [here].

 [Link to Jupyter notebook](Lung-Illness-Diagnosis-With-X-ray-(CNN).ipynb)
 # Requirements
 To run this project, you'll need the following libraries and tools: